anatolyjudov/aoc2023/README.md

 # Advent of code 2023

-This is my solutions to the 2023th Advent of code.
+These are my solutions to the 2023-th Advent of Code.